Capturing

 le joie de vivre

-Growing up along the bayous of Lafourche and Terrebonne Parish, my grandparents sparked an undying flame in my heart for Louisiana's Cajun culture and spooky folklore stories.
-As I've grown older and more adventurous, that flame has drawn me into the magical swamps of Manchac, Louisiana, the rumored haunting grounds of the mysterious hurricane-summoning town oracle, Aunt Julia Brown.
+Growing up along the bayous of Lafourche and Terrebonne Parishes, my grandparents ignited a lifelong love for Louisiana’s Cajun culture and its rich tradition of eerie folklore.
+As I grew older and more adventurous, that spark drew me deep into the mystical swamps of Manchac, Louisiana, said to be haunted by the spirit of the legendary hurricane-summoning oracle, Aunt Julia Brown.

-With my creations inspired by the haunting beauty, folklore, and soul of the Louisiana swamps, it's become my mission to Spread le joie de vivre to the rest of the world!
+Inspired by the haunting beauty, folklore, and soul of the Louisiana swamps, each piece I create is infused with reverence, mystery, and intention.
+My mission is to spread la joie de vivre, and a touch of swamp magic, to the rest of the world ✨

 While Manchac is my main source for ethically sourced materials, I also collect from Honey Island Swamp, Dulac, New Orleans cemeteries, and various bayous and nature trails in Louisiana.
 We're always careful not to disturb the habitats of living swamp creatures by moving large pieces of cypress and never kill insects or animals for jewelry supplies.